Enhancing Home Assistant with custom automation

 homeassistant.components.mqtt: debug

 Use the automation trace to inspect variables, conditions and timing.
 Check Developer Tools → States to confirm entity IDs have not changed after a device reconfigure.
 If a blueprint fails for multiple people, try the same inputs on a local test person or entity.
 Keep all configurations in Git.
 Tag working releases before major changes so you can roll back with a single git checkout.
-Back up the config directory regularly, include secrets.yaml in encrypted storage if needed.
+Back up the config directory regularly, and keep secrets.yaml somewhere encrypted if you need to.

-My final takeaways.
-Design blueprints with inputs for every value that differs between rooms.
-Use device triggers and binary_sensors to reduce CPU load.
-Test every automation with the trace tool and keep configs in Git so a single revert fixes mistakes.
-That gives reliable Home Assistant Automation that still lets you tinker.
+My takeaways are fairly boring, which usually means they work.
+Put inputs on any blueprint value that changes between rooms.
+Use device triggers and binary_sensors to keep CPU use down.
+Test each automation with the trace tool and keep configs in Git so a bad change is easy to undo.